laurencelundblade/draft-lundblade-cbor-serialization/draft-lundblade-cbor-serialization.md

 --- abstract

-This document updates and clarifies CBOR Serialization and Deterministic Encoding from  {{-cbor}}.
+This document updates and clarifies CBOR Serialization and Deterministic Encoding as defined in {{-cbor}}.
-It minimizes changes to terminology and definitions and adds background information.
+It also provides background explanations that were not included in the original specification.

 --- middle